puppetlabs/bolt/ux/bolt-CLI-spec.md

 ~~~

 ### DESCRIPTION
-`$ bolt` runs ad-hoc tasks on your hosts via ssh or winrm.
+`$ bolt` runs ad-hoc tasks on your nodes via ssh or winrm.
 Restart a service with the service task, run a script with 'exec script', or issue a command with 'exec command'.

 ### OPTIONS